etcd-io/etcd-play/README.md

 followers syncs their data from its leader(all hashes are matching).

 <br>
-##### leader failure
+##### Leader failure

 What if leader fails?
-Leader sends periodic heartbeat messages to its followers to maintain its authority.
+A leader sends periodic heartbeat messages to its followers to maintain its authority.
 If a follower has not received heartbeats from a valid leader within election timeout, it assumes that there is no current leader in the cluster, and becomes a candidate to start a new election.
-Each node includes last term and last log index in its `RequestVote` RPC, so that Raft can choose the candidate that is most likely to contain all committed entries.
+Each node includes last term and last log index in `RequestVote` RPC, so that Raft can choose the candidate that is most likely to contain all committed entries.
 When the old leader recovers, it will retry to commit log entries of its own.
-Raft term is used to detect these stale leaders: followers denies RPC if the sender's term is older, and then sender(or the old leader) reverts back to follower state and updates its term.
+Raft term is used to detect these stale leaders: followers denies RPCs if the sender's term is older, and then sender(or the old leader) reverts back to follower state and updates its term.